 Ron O’Hanley, State Street Chairman and CEO

-We share HRH The Prince of Wales’ sense of urgency to find scalable solutions to the challenges of climate change.
+We share The former Prince of Wales’ sense of urgency to find scalable solutions to the challenges of climate change.
 Working with the other SMI Task Forces, we believe we can create pathways that will unlock the deployment of trillions of dollars in institutional capital that will be needed in the next decade to set the world on a more sustainable and resilient path that protects both people and planet.